Jollywatt/jollywatt.github.io/content/posts/julia-gr/gr-with-julia.typ

 end
 ```

-Let’s test it on our sphere embedding map `f`.
+Let's test it on our sphere embedding map `f`.

 ```julia
 julia> ∂(f, [π/2, 0])